postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

 # Distributed Training

 Depending on the size of your dataset and its change frequency, you may want to offload training (or inference) to secondary PostgreSQL servers to avoid excessive load on your primary.
-We've outlined several of the built-in mechanisms below to help distribute the load.
+We've outlined three of the built-in mechanisms to help distribute the load.

 ## pg_dump (< 10GB)